Generalized Long-Moody functors: Abstract

 \section{Abstract}

-In this paper, we generalize the Long-Moody construction for representations of braid groups to other groups, such as mapping class groups of surfaces.
-Moreover, we introduce Long-Moody endofunctors over a functor category that encodes representations of a family of groups.
-In this context, notions of polynomial functor are defined; these play an important role in the study of homological stability.
-We prove that, under some additional assumptions, a Long-Moody functor increases the (very) strong (respectively weak) polynomial degree of functors by one.
+In this paper, we generalize the principle of the Long-Moody construction for representations of braid groups to other groups, such as mapping class groups of surfaces.
+Namely, we introduce endofunctors over a functor category that encodes representations of a family of groups.
+They are called Long-Moody functors and provide new representations.
+In this context, notions of polynomial functors are defined and play an important role in the study of homological stability.
+We prove that, under additional assumptions, a Long-Moody functor increases the \textit{very strong} and \textit{weak} polynomial degrees of functors by one.